cooljaya2016/cooljaya2016.github.io/README.md

   2. By the end of educational experience, each student should have achieved the goal.
   3. Outcome based learning defines objectives.
   4. **Using Bloom’s Taxonomy**:
-     *Bloom’s Taxonomy is a classification of the different objectives and skills that educators set for their students                (learning objectives).
+     Bloom’s Taxonomy is a classification of the different objectives and skills that educators set for their students                (learning objectives).

-      *These 6 levels can be used to structure the learning objectives, lessons, and assessments of your course:
+      These 6 levels can be used to structure the learning objectives, lessons, and assessments of your course:

-      1. Remembering: Recognizing and recalling facts.
+     **1. Remembering**: Recognizing and recalling facts.
-      2. Understanding: Understanding what the facts mean.
+     **2. Understanding**: Understanding what the facts mean.
-      3. Applying: Applying the facts, rules, concepts, and ideas.
+     **3. Applying**: Applying the facts, rules, concepts, and ideas.
-      4. Analyzing: Breaking down information into component parts.
+     **4. Analyzing**: Breaking down information into component parts.
-      5. Evaluating: Judging the value of information or ideas.
+     **5. Evaluating**: Judging the value of information or ideas.
-      6. Creating: Combining parts to make a new whole.
+     **6. Creating**: Combining parts to make a new whole.

 ---------------------------------------------------------------------------------------------------------------------
 ## 11-5-2020 Monday